- Employees can gain a greater sense of accomplishment being in a self-directed team.

 Self-directed or self-managed work teams have become more common today than ever before.
 As recognition of the value of employee empowerment grows, many companies see the potential advantages of implementing self-directed work teams.
 Yet, many are also unsure exactly how to go about doing it and wonder whether it could really work for them.
 Fortunately, many resources exist on the Internet today that can guide you in getting the help you need to make your self-directed work team project a success.
 Some advantages of adopting the self-directed work team model are:

 - Greater sense of accomplishment and satisfaction among employees

 - More effective use of individual team members' skills

 - Greater "ownership" of project results by team members who have a stake in the project's outcome

 - Greater empowerment, which leads to higher employee morale

-- Learn as much as you can about the self-directed work teams business, and then build anticipation for the soon-to-be implemented program among your staff.
-Getting them on board early in the process will help the implementation phase go more smoothly, and preparing them in advance will give you time to overcome any initial resistance they may have to the idea due to insecurity.
+- Learn as much as you can about the self-directed work teams and then build anticipation for the soon-to-be-implemented program among your staff.
+Getting them on board early in the process can help the implementation phase go more smoothly, and preparing them in advance will give you time to overcome any initial resistance they may have to the idea due to insecurity.